billschnoebelen/cce_blog_old/content/blog/2021-03-08-DRO/index.md

 The first thing I tried it on is the ends for the cover.
 I plasma cut the bottom off a tube and used that for end caps.
 Getting measurements this close took a bit of skill.
 You would have to understand datums and keep the stop against those datums while changing positions.
 It you didn't, it could end up +/-.04".

 The issue was that the Unistrut channel was way out of wack.
-The inside of the channel was not a tight tolerance.
-I had to leave a lot of clearance to keep it from binding.
-It might have helped if my piece of Unitstrut had not been physically abused in its former life.
+The inside of the channel could not be a tight tolerance otherwise it would bind.
+This affected the parallelism of the stop to the blade.
+It might have helped if my piece of Unistrut had not been physically abused in its former life.
 I was probably the cause of the abuse so I cannot complain.

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-03-08-dro/delrin_block.png" alt="Added a line to line delrin slide block."><br/>